sybrew/the-seo-framework/readme.txt

 ***1: PHP 5.2 support has been dropped.
 Here's why:***

-* PHP 5.2 hasn't received updates for [over 5 years](http://php.net/eol.php) and using it is a major security risk.
+* PHP 5.2 hasn't received updates for [over 6 years](http://php.net/eol.php) and using it is a major security risk.
-* **This maintenance release completely drops support for PHP 5.2**.
+* **This major release completely drops support for PHP 5.2**.
 So, if you're using PHP 5.2, from this version on you can no longer run The SEO Framework.
 * PHP 5.2 is a practicality and convenience hindrance for developers and is also source for bugs.
 Sometimes, we have to split otherwise simple code over multiple lines just to support it.
-* WordPress is about to drop support for PHP 5.2 as well in the near future.
-See proposed [trac ticket 36335](https://core.trac.wordpress.org/ticket/36335).
 * Inform your host to keep updated!
 Read more about informing your host [here](https://wordpress.org/about/requirements/).
 If they decline, I'd urge you to switch hosts for your website's sake.

 ***2: The minimum required WordPress version is now 4.4.
 Here's why:***

 * The SEO Framework uses lots of functionality given by WordPress.
-All this functionality will be fixed internally by WordPress.
+All this functionality will be maintained internally by WordPress.
 * If we require functionality of WordPress that hasn't been included yet, we need to check for its existence or copy its functionality within this plugin.
 * This not only slows down the plugin, but it also makes the plugin much more complex and prone to annoying bugs.
 * The WordPress Core team constantly provides updates to give you the best blogging and CMS experience, and The SEO Framework follows their footsteps.